 - Presidential candidate: National voting age population x 2 cents, increased by the COLA.

-Every year, the Commission publishes the dollar amounts of the coordinated party expenditure limits in the Record.
+Every year, the Commission publishes the dollar amounts of the coordinated party expenditure limits.

 Reporting coordinated party expenditures